zurawiki/gptcommit/README.md

 To use `gptcommit`, simply run `git commit` as you normally would.
 The hook will automatically generate a commit message for you using a large language model like GPT.
 If you're not satisfied with the generated message, you can always edit it before committing.

-Note: By default, `gptcommit` uses the GPT-3 model.
+Note: By default, `gptcommit` uses the fastest and most cost-effective OpenAI model available.
 Please ensure you have sufficient credits in your OpenAI account to use it.

 ## Features